-If there are custody issues involved with your child, you must provide the school with court papers indicating who has permission to pick up your child.

-The school may not deny a biological parent access to their child without proper documentation stating they have do not the right to do so.
+- If there are custody issues involved with your child, you must provide the school with court papers indicating who has permission to pick up your child. - The school may not deny a biological parent access to their child without proper documentation stating they do not have the right to do so.